rymdkraftverk/level1/docs/api/getByLabel.md

 ## Returns

-(*): Returns a list of found display objects, else undefined.
+(array): Returns a list of found display objects